sfera-labs/lorabus-arduino/README.md

 ### Common parameters

-Each node (gateway and remote nodes) must be assigned a different **Unit address**, which corresponds to the Modbus address to be used to poll th eunit.
+Each node (gateway and remote nodes) must be assigned a different **Unit address**, which corresponds to the Modbus address to be used to poll the unit.

 All units under the same LoRaBus network must have the same **LoRa radio parameters**.